-The University at Buffalo recognizes that scientific and medical knowledge gained through animal research has saved countless lives, has improved human and animal health, and has alleviated global pain and suffering.
-At UB, some of the top researchers in the country are working toward better treatments for cancer, heart attacks and strokes using animal research.
+The University at Buffalo recognizes that scientific and medical knowledge gained through animal research has saved countless lives, has improved human and animal health and has alleviated global pain and suffering.
+This research is an essential component of medical advancement and over the years it has contributed improvements in both health and treatments, as well as, medical breakthroughs for both humans and animals.
+Some of the top researchers in the country are working at UB researching treatments for cancer, heart attacks and strokes using animal research.

-The university provides extensive training and careful supervision of all personnel involved in animal care.
-The University's Animal Care Program and Laboratory Animal Facilities are fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) International, a voluntary peer review process.
-AAALAC accreditation, as the gold standard in animal care, is confirmation to all external organizations, including funding bodies and governmental authorities, that the animal care program is conforming to internationally accepted standards.
+The university provides extensive training and careful supervision of all personnel working with animals.
+The University's Animal Care Program and Laboratory Animal Facilities are fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) International through a rigorous peer review process.
+AAALAC accreditation confirms to external organizations and the public – that UB provides quality, scientific validity and accountability in its use and care of animals in research.